Ucas-HaoranWei/Vary/README.md

 </p>

 ## Release
-- 🔥🔥🔥We will release a new model (a small-size Vary <2B) at the beginning of next month and introduce a new feature (object detection).
+- [2023/12/29]🔥🔥🔥We will release a new model (a small-size Vary <2B) at the beginning of next month and introduce a new feature (object detection).
 Our online demo will be temporarily closed to prepare for the deployment of the new model.
 - [2023/12/11] We released the online demo, have fun!
 - [2023/12/11] We released the codes of Vary (train and inference)!